goatshriek/stumpless/docs/test.md

 # Testing with Stumpless
 Tests are an important part of any serious library.
-They provide assurance that it behaves as expected, and also gives some level of confidence to developers that changes have not caused unexpected breakage.
+They provide assurance that it behaves as expected, and also give some level of confidence to developers that changes have not caused unexpected breakage.
 Stumpless uses tests for exactly this purpose.